 There are many Ashwagandha options on Amazon, many with stellar reviews.

-You can also buy the root powder (cheaper) by the ounce from companies such as Mountain Rose Herb.
-At Mountain Rose Herb, you can get an ounce for $2.50, which is just about a month supply if you are taking 1,000 mg per day.
+You can also buy the root powder by the ounce from companies such as Mountain Rose Herb.
+At Mountain Rose Herb, you can get an ounce of root powder for $2.50.

 Other supplements such as Calm Now, mix ashwagandha with B-vitamins and other herbs to reduce stress and anxiety.
 Read my Calm Now review here.